bitsondatadev/bitsondatadev/README.md

 I served six years in the Marine Corps and got out with an honorable discharge as a Sergeant.
 During that time my job was to maintain data communications 📡 through networking systems for a battalion for field operations.
 Experiencing the technology that enabled Marines to complete their mission planted a curiosity in me that led to my career in computation.

 </details>

-- 🔭 I make community streamcasts 📺/ podcasts 🎙️ for Trino users.
-Check it out https://trino.io/broadcast/.
-Next goal is to make a Trino course!

-- 🌱 I’m currently improving my ✍️ writing and getting even more involved with the community and learning more about how Trino works and how users use it!

 <details><summary><strong style='font-size:2rem;'>📞 Contact </strong></summary>